 (b) Table game drop standards.
-(1) The setting out of empty table game drop boxes and
+(1) The setting out of empty table game drop boxes and the drop shall be a continuous process.
+The drop begins with the removal of the first table game drop box.

-Justification: The recommended change is intended to clarify when the table drop procedures begin so that surveillance can observe the process as required by (b) (7) of this section.
+Justification: The recommended change is intended to clarify when the table drop procedures begin.